22Ifeoma22/responsible-ai-portfolio-preview/README.md

 ## Auditing Bias and Explainability in GDPR-Compliant Automated Decision Systems

 **SSRN:** [Abstract page](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5783263) · **PDF:** [ssrn-5783263.pdf](publications/ssrn-5783263.pdf) · **Figures:** [visuals/](visuals/) · **Evidence pack:** [publications/](publications/)
+⚡ **Best starting point:** Open the PDF — the README is a preview, the PDF contains the full method + interpretation + evidence template.

 ## Start with the PDF (the full AI governance toolkit)
 ➡️ **Open the full paper (PDF on SSRN):** Click **“Open PDF in Browser”** (fastest) or **“Download This Paper.”
 This paper is a practical **day-to-day AI governance evidence pack** (what to check, how to document SHAP + fairness, what to escalate).